-OA/Wheeling capacity within the CMD and the Consumer pays MD charges as per the terms and conditions of tariff.
+4).
+Levy of Distribution tariff & Transmission tariff based on capacity contracted may not be a correct approach and is not just especially for Solar power plants for which PLF is around 20%.
+The DISCOM is allowing OA/Wheeling capacity within the CMD and the Consumer pays MD charges as per the terms and conditions of tariff.
 The Hon'ble Commission may please consider levy of reasonable energy based Transmission/Distribution charges for the reasons mentioned below.
-Whenever the Solar Power is not available, the OA/Wheeling consumer will come back on to the DISCOM power as the consumer has CMD with the DISCOM and draws required power from the DISCOM.
+Whenever the Wind power/Solar Power/Mini Hydal power is not available, the OA/Wheeling consumer will come back on to the DISCOM power as the consumer has CMD with the DISCOM and draws required power from the DISCOM.
 Thus, the DISCOM recovers its fixed cost in the form of MD charge.
 This indicates that the consumer always draws his required Demand within the CMD from the grid; be it may from the DISCOM or from the OA Generator/Exchange.
-In the absence of Wind/Solar/Mini-Hydal power, the short fall power required is drawn from the DISCOM and thus always uses the network to the extent of Contracted Capacity and pays the fixed cost related to Transmission and business.
+In the absence of Wind/Solar/Mini-Hydal power, the short fall power required is drawn from the DISCOM and thus always uses the network and pays the fixed cost related to Transmission and business.